fakeharxy/CV/README.md

 ## Experience

 ##### Netbiscuits (September 2013 to June 2015)
+  **Sole Technical Writer**
-  Technical Writer
+  - Sole Technical Writer working between England and developers in Germany.
+  - Balanced product documentation encompassing marketing-related material and technical implemetation guides.
+  - Moved entire knowledge base from locally hosted wiki to Wordpress.
+  - Used DITA, XML stylesheets and git version control.

 ##### Perform Media Group (December 2012 to September 2013)
-  Technical Writer
+  **Sole Technical Writer**
+  - Created the CMS HTML help guide from scratch, now used as the sole documentation for the product worldwide.
+  - Created searchable HTML API documentation for the Perform Group API.
+  - Conducted training for publishing/writing teams of the CMS system.
+  - Conducted usability studies for the CRM system before it was launched.

 ##### Map of Medicine (Client of Platform Writing) (January 2012 - December 2012)
-  Consultant Technical Writer
+  **Consultant Technical Writer**
+  - Contract technical author documenting user-facing Medicinal Workflow software.

 ##### Tag Worldwide (January 2011 - 2012)
-  Solo Technical Writer
+  **Technical Writer**

 ##### Experian QAS (September 2009 - January 2011)
-  Technical Writer as part of a large team
+  **Technical Writer as part of a large team**

 ##### Sepura (September 2007 - September 2009)
-  Technical Helpdesk Engineer
+  **Technical Helpdesk Engineer**

 ## Personal
   Runner, Squash and Cricket player, lover of games in most forms, wannabe productivity-app developer, occasional beer drinker.